zadok7/ipfs-ens-podcast/README.md

 ## Further Development

-Ideally, the user would not need to worry about running their own version of IPFS Desktop, or uploading episode files in any particular file structure.
-A no-code tool for building decentralized websites on IPFS and ENS names could be made to do all this for you.
+Ideally, the user would not need to worry about running their own version of IPFS Desktop, or uploading episode files in any particular file structure to IPFS.
+A no-code tool for building decentralized podcasts on IPFS and ENS names could be made to do all this for you.